Next Start

 “I first got into Seminole PowerSports by first going to the sales department for a little while until a position opened up in the service department.”

-Aric’s tenacity and willingness to adapt his skills to the situation is something MMI strives to instill in all its graduates.
+Aric’s tenacity and willingness to adapt his skills to the situation is something UTI strives to instill in all its graduates.
 There are opportunities available for those who dedicate themselves to pursuing their passion through to a career.

-Boyd encourages current MMI students, and those who are interested in the program, to use their opportunity to learn more than just the technical skills.
-In addition, he believes that MMI students should develop an effective work ethic, people skills and self-confidence that will benefit their career search.
+Boyd encourages current students, and those who are interested in the program, to use their opportunity to learn more than just the technical skills.
+In addition, he believes that students should develop an effective work ethic, people skills and self-confidence that will benefit their career search.

 A NEW CAREER PATH STARTS HERE